openstack-archive/tripleo-docs/doc/source/install/containers_deployment/tips_tricks.rst

     ]

-Setting the path to the above json file as value to the `CONFIG` var passed to `docker-puppet.py` will create a container using the `centos-binary-glance-api:latest` image and it and run puppet on a catalog restricted to the given puppet `puppet_tags`.
+Setting the path to the above json file as the `CONFIG` environment variable passed to `docker-puppet.py` will create a container using the `centos-binary-glance-api:latest` image and it and run puppet on a catalog restricted to the given puppet `puppet_tags`.

 As mentioned above, it's possible to create custom json files and call `docker-puppet.py` manually, which makes developing and debugging puppet steps easier.

 `docker-puppet.py` also supports the environment variable `SHOW_DIFF`, which causes it to print out a docker diff of the container before and